The thing everyone keeps meaning to sort out

 £4 for each extra person.

 Less than three coffees a month for the entire household.
-Add or remove seats any time, from your dashboard.
-Or, if you would rather pay once and never think about a renewal, become a Founding member for a single payment, no renewal, forever.
+Add or remove seats any time.
+Or, if you would rather pay once and never think about a renewal, become a Founding member for a single payment, forever.